 The important thing to remember is that fundraising isn’t just about getting money from donors, it’s also about building relationships with them for future collaborations as well.

-This means you’ll have a better chance of finding partners in the long run and supporters who are interested in continuing working with your organization.
+This means you’ll have a better chance of finding partners in the long run and supporters who are interested in continuing to work with your organization.
 It also takes intentionality to do it well because maintaining a relationship requires more than sending out an occasional request for donations or volunteering opportunities!

 There are many ways to maintain relationships.
 Here are 10 ideas:

 - Genuinely care about your donors.
-Get to know about their family, children’s names and ages, birthdays, anniversaries.
+Get to know about their family, children’s names and ages, birthdays, and anniversaries.
 Use your CRM to help you remember important dates.

 - Send handwritten thank you cards.

 - Ask their opinions on topics that fall within their area of expertise.

 - Make a phone call or send a text message to check in and see what is happening in their life.